cocos/cocos-docs/en/editor/publish/publish-web.md

-# Publish to Web platforms
+# Publish to Web Platforms

 Select **Project -> Build** from the main menu, and open the [Build](build-panel.md) panel.